eggburg/PKI-Docker-TestBed/README.md

 # Enhancement Ideas
+- Add scripts in the SSL client container to rul all the test cases and verify the results automatically.

 - Add DNS server container to the testbed

   For now we are resolving domain names by specifying "extra_hosts" in the docker-compose.yml file